-"Display surface area" is defined in Section 15.28.050.

-"Fence" and "fencing" mean any barrier or section thereof, other than a wall, designed to delimit a boundary or provide a visual screen.
+"Display surface aArea" is defined in Section 15.28.050.means the total size of all sign faces on a sign.
+"Fence" and "Ffencing" mean any barrier or section thereof, other than a wall, designed to delimit a boundary or provide a visual screen.

-"Flag" means a piece of fabric of distinctive design that is displayed hanging free from a staff, halyard or building to which it is attached.
+"Flag" means a piece of fabric of distinctive design that is displayed hanging free from a staff, halyard or building to which it is attached, excluding banners.

-"Freestanding sign" means a sign wholly supported from the ground by its own integral structure.

-"Frontage" means the full length of a parcel of property that abuts a dedicated street, highway, freeway or a the City-approved vehicular public access easement.
+"Freestanding Ssign" means a sign wholly supported from the ground by its own integral structure.
+"Frontage" means the full length of a parcel of property that abuts a dedicated street, highway,1, or a the City-approved -vehicular public access easement.

-"Government owned sign" means a signed owned by a government agency, but does not include a sign constructed by a third-party with grant funds obtained from a government agency.
+"Government Oewned Seign" means a signed owned by a government agency, but does not include a sign constructed by a third-party with grant funds obtained from a government agency.